davepeck/cats-and-dogs-grid/README.md

 - Includes [modern-normalize](https://github.com/sindresorhus/modern-normalize)
 - Has built-in [GitHub Actions](https://github.com/features/actions) to automatically deploy changes to the main branch to [GitHub Pages](https://pages.github.com), a static web host.
 - Has a [asdf](https://asdf-vm.com) `.tool-versions` file if you happen to like to install `node` and friends using that tool

+### A comment

+I've mucked about long enough with frontend dev tools and frameworks that this actually feels "minimal" to me.
+But then I look at the number of random `.foorc` and `.foo.json` files sitting around, and I've got to wonder.
+It really shouldn't be this hard.

+One thing I'd consider removing: SCSS.
+I like it, though.

+One thing I'd consider adding: Jest.
+Testing is a thing, I hear.